Home

 Table Rock State Park is located in northern South Carolina and offers many options for outdoor activities.
 By far the most challenging, is the hike to the top of "Table Rock", the large rock formation that rises up from the landscape, looking very much like a table.
 As challenging as the hike to the top of this geological formation is, it is equally rewarding (maybe more so!) with the view one is treated to at the top.

-The above picture is what you get for 3 hours of uphill hiking .... a view of Table Rock Reservoir, and the protected Greenville watershed surrounding it.
+Either way you choose to go, the above picture is what you get for hours of uphill hiking .... a view of Table Rock Reservoir, and the protected Greenville watershed surrounding it.

 Map provided by www.SouthCarolinaParks.com